lucky-odeh/Aurora-Bank-Data-Insights/README.md

 # Aurora-Bank-Data-Insights
 ---
 ## Company Overview
-Aurora Bank is a forward-thinking financial institution providing comprehensive credit and debit card services to customers across North America, Europe, Asia-Pacific, and Africa.
+Aurora Bank is a forward-thinking financial institution providing comprehensive credit card services to customers across North America, Europe, Asia-Pacific, and Africa.
 Partnering with major card networks, including Mastercard, Visa, Discover, and American Express, the bank delivers seamless payment solutions to a diverse global customer base.

 With a strong emphasis on leveraging data analytics, Aurora Bank strives to enhance operational efficiency, deepen customer engagement, and strengthen risk management strategies.
 By adopting innovative technologies and insights-driven approaches, the bank is committed to delivering exceptional financial services while fostering growth and ensuring security in an ever-evolving financial landscape.
 ## Brief
-The bank’s stakeholders require data analytics insights to gain a comprehensive understanding of customer profiles, enabling them to tailor services effectively.
-They need to have a clearer view of spending trends across their card network partners, including Mastercard, Visa, Discover, and American Express.
+The management team requires data analytics insights to gain a comprehensive understanding of customer profiles, enabling them to tailor services effectively.
+They need to have a clearer view of spending trends across their card network partners, including **Mastercard**, **Visa**, **Discover**, and **American Express**.
 Additionally, it is crucial to identify potential credit risks and monitor transaction errors to ensure smooth operations and minimize financial exposure.
 These insights empower stakeholders to make informed, data-driven decisions that drive strategic growth, improve customer satisfaction, and enhance risk management practices.
 ## Objectives
-The objectives of this data analytics project is to develop an interactive dashboard that provides stakeholders with valuable insights into customer profiles, spending trends, credit risks, and transaction errors.
-This dashboard will empower stakeholders to make data-driven decisions, enhance customer engagement, and optimize risk management strategies effectively.
+The objectives of this data analytics project is to develop an interactive dashboard that provides stakeholders of the bank with valuable insights into customer profiles, spending trends, credit risks, and transaction errors.
+This dashboard will empower the stakeholders to make data-driven decisions, enhance customer engagement, and optimize risk management strategies effectively.
 ## Key Questions
 1. What is the demographic composition of our customers in terms of gender, age group, income level, credit score, and debt levels?
 2. Which transaction categories do our customers spend the most on?
 3. Which regions account for the highest customer spending?
-4. How do transaction volumes vary across our card network partners (Mastercard, Visa, Discover, and American Express)?
+4. How do transaction volumes vary across our card network partners **(Mastercard, Visa, Discover, and American Express)**?
 5. Which card network experiences the highest rate of failed transactions?
 6. What are the primary reasons behind transaction errors?
 ## Data Collection